ActiveAnalytics/activeH5/README.md

-# activeH5 is a package for storing/reading large data frames and matrices
+# activeH5 is a package for writing/reading large data frames and matrices in chunks

 ## Introduction